AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-03.md

 ETL and ELT are just different roads to the same destination: getting data ready for use.
 As the modern data stack evolves, so do the tools and best practices for managing these flows.
 Whether you choose one approach or blend both, what matters most is building pipelines that are reliable, maintainable, and aligned with your organization’s goals.

-In the next post, we’ll focus on batch processing—the traditional foundation of many ETL workflows—and discuss how data engineers design, schedule, and optimize these processes for scale.
+In the next post, we’ll focus on batch processing: the traditional foundation of many ETL workflows, and discuss how data engineers design, schedule, and optimize these processes for scale.